Kids Retro Gaming Parties

 The Centre for Computing History offers you a unique venue to host kids birthday parties and other celebrations.
 Kids will love the huge range of retro games and adults will love the nostalgic atmosphere.

 We will supply tables in our foyer area where you can put your own birthday cake, snacks and drinks.
 The kids will have access to all of the hands-on gaming consoles and computers the museum has on display.
 As a low-cost self service option we ask that you take responsibility for clearing up any spillages and dropped food and leave the museum in the clean state that we provided it.
 We have the cleaning equipment available.
+You are responsible for taking any waste away with you.

 Our package includes :